jibeproject/matsim-jibe/README.md

 ## Demand package
 Package for setting up and running MATSim simulation using travel demand data provided by TfGM in OMX format.
 The most important methods are

-### CreateVehicleNetwork.java
-Creates a vehicle network for the MATSim simulation, based on the network previously created in network/CreateMatsimNetworkRoad.java.
-The vehicle network uses adapts link freespeed and capacity for the simulation based on calibration work by Mahsa Abdollahyar at RMIT

 ### GenerateManchesterPlans.java
 Creates a MATSim plans file using origin-destination demand data from TfGM's transport model.